Azure/azure-sdk-for-js/sdk/search/search/README.md

 ### Query documents in an index

-To list all results of a particular query, you can use `listSearchResults` with a search string that uses [simple query syntax](https://docs.microsoft.com/azure/search/query-simple-syntax):
+To list all results of a particular query, you can use `search` with a search string that uses [simple query syntax](https://docs.microsoft.com/azure/search/query-simple-syntax):

 ```js
 const { SearchIndexClient, SearchApiKeyCredential } = require("@azure/search");